A Busy Day

-A Busy Day is a 1914 short film starring Charlie Chaplin and Mack Swain.
+A Busy Day is a 1914 silent comedy short film starring Charlie Chaplin and Mack Swain.

 Plot

 A wife becomes jealous of her husband's interest in another woman during a military parade.
 On her way to attack the couple, the wife interrupts the set of a film, knocking over a film director and a police officer.
 Finally, the husband pushes the wife off a pier and she falls into the harbor.